Sowmya-BH/2023Spr_projects/README.md

 * print(row)
 * G.add_node(row['node_id'], node_type=node_type, **row.to_dict())

-Query :
+Query 2:
-* Prompt : largest_subgraph = max(nx.connected_components(G), key=len)
+* Prompt : pr = nx.pagerank(largest_subgraph)
-            NetworkXNotImplemented: not implemented for directed type
-* Response : nx.degree_centrality() is not implemented for directed graphs in NetworkX, so you cannot use it directly on a directed graph like nx.DiGraph().
-One option is to convert the directed graph into an undirected graph using nx.Graph(), and then compute the degree centrality:

-undirected_graph = G.to_undirected()  # Convert directed graph to undirected graph
-degree_centrality = nx.degree_centrality(undirected_graph)  # Compute degree centrality
+  AttributeError: module 'scipy.sparse' has no attribute 'coo_array'

+* Response :  This error may occur if there is a version mismatch between scipy and numpy.
+You can try upgrading both packages to their latest versions               using pip: pip install --upgrade scipy numpy